Commissioner of Baseball

-The Commissioner of Baseball is the chief executive officer of Major League Baseball (MLB) and the associated Minor League Baseball (MiLB) – a constellation of leagues and clubs known as "organized baseball".
-Under the direction of the Commissioner, the Office of the Commissioner of Baseball hires and maintains the sport's umpiring crews, and negotiates marketing, labor, and television contracts.
+The commissioner of baseball is the chief executive officer of Major League Baseball (MLB) and the associated Minor League Baseball (MiLB) – a constellation of leagues and clubs known as "organized baseball".
+Under the direction of the commissioner, the Office of the Commissioner of Baseball hires and maintains the sport's umpiring crews, and negotiates marketing, labor, and television contracts.
 The commissioner is chosen by a vote of the owners of the teams.
 The incumbent MLB commissioner is Rob Manfred, who assumed office on January 25, 2015.

 Origin of the office

 The title "commissioner", which is a title that is now applied to the heads of several other major sports leagues as well as baseball, derives from its predecessor office, the National Baseball Commission, the ruling body of professional baseball starting with the National Agreement of 1903, which created unity between both the National League and the American League.
-The agreement consisted of three members: the two League presidents and a Commission chairman, whose primary responsibilities were to preside at meetings and to mediate disputes.
-Although the Commission chairman August Herrmann was the nominal head of major league baseball, it was the American League President Ban Johnson who dominated the commission.
+The agreement consisted of three members: the two league presidents and a commission chairman, whose primary responsibilities were to preside at meetings and to mediate disputes.
+Although Cincinnati Reds president August Herrmann served as commission chairman and as such was the nominal head of major league baseball, it was the American League president Ban Johnson who dominated the commission.

-The event that would eventually lead to the appointment of a single Commissioner of Baseball was the Black Sox Scandal – perhaps the worst of a series of incidents in the late 1910s that jeopardized the integrity of the game of baseball.
-However, the desire to rebuild public relations was not the only motivation behind the creation of the Commissioner's office.
-The scandal had not only tarnished the image of baseball, but it had brought relations between team owners and American League President Johnson to a boiling point.
-In particular, Chicago White Sox owner Charles Comiskey was piqued and incensed at what he perceived to be Johnson's indifference to his suspicions that the 1919 World Series had been thrown.
-As a result, the National League, whose owners had never been on good terms with Johnson, agreed to invite the White Sox along with the Boston Red Sox and New York Yankees to join their league.
-The National League also unveiled plans to put a twelfth team in Detroit.
+The event that would eventually lead to the appointment of a single commissioner of baseball was the Black Sox Scandal – perhaps the worst of a series of incidents in the late 1910s that jeopardized the integrity of the game of baseball.
+However, the desire to rebuild public relations was not the only motivation behind the creation of the commissioner's office.
+The scandal had not only tarnished the image of baseball, but it had brought relations between team owners and American League president Johnson to a boiling point.
+In particular, Chicago White Sox owner Charles Comiskey was piqued and incensed at what he perceived to be the indifference of the commission members (especially Johnson) to his suspicions that the 1919 World Series had been thrown to Herrmann's Reds.
+Meanwhile, the commission came under pressure to remove Herrmann from his post due to anti-German sentiment following U.S. entry into World War I.

+At the end of the 1920 season, the National League, whose owners had never been on good terms with Johnson, agreed to invite the White Sox along with the Boston Red Sox and New York Yankees to join their league.
+The National League also unveiled plans to put a twelfth team in Cleveland or Detroit.
 With the American League's status as a major league (and possibly its very existence) suddenly in jeopardy, the five American League owners loyal to Johnson sued for peace.
 Eventually, at the urging of Detroit Tigers owner and Johnson loyalist Frank Navin, a compromise was reached in late 1920 to reform the National Commission with a membership of non-baseball men.